DelazJ/QGIS-Documentation/docs/pyqgis_developer_cookbook/composer.rst

-A layout is a made of a set of interconnected items and it can happen that these connections are broken during modifications (a legend connected to a removed map, an image item with missing source file,...) or you may want to apply custom constraints on the layut items.
+A layout is a made of a set of interconnected items and it can happen that these connections are broken during modifications (a legend connected to a removed map, an image item with missing source file,...) or you may want to apply custom constraints to the layout items.
 The :class:`QgsAbstractValidityCheck <qgis.core.QgsAbstractValidityCheck>` helps you achieve this.

 A basic check looks like: